Commercial Truck Driving

 After completing the initial eight weeks of training, students can enroll in the Commercial Truck Driving Internship.
 Students in the Internship are under the supervision of a company trainer for up to eight weeks.
 Students who enroll in the Internship are eligible to apply for financial assistance.

-Minimum admission requirements (in addition to general admission requirements) must include one of the following:
+Progression: Minimum admission requirements (in addition to general admission requirements) must include one of the following:

-• Attain a 14 composite score on the ACT
+• Attain a 14 composite score on the ACT;

 • Score a 251 or higher on the ACCUPLACER NG Reading Section and a 230 or higher on the Accuplacer NG Algebra Section

-• Earn a “C” or above in Math for Occupational Education (CTE 1113)
+• Earn a “C” or above in Occupational Math (CTE 1113);

 • Complete 15 semester hours with a “C” average or above at an accredited college or university and earn a grade of “C” in Beginning Algebra (MAT 0123) and have a High School Diploma or GED.